-Biological valves are made mainly from pig, cow, or human heart tissue.
-Biological
+Biological valves.
+These are made mainly from pig, cow, or human heart tissue.
+Biological valves may

-valves may not last as long as mechanical valves.
-You will need to take blood thinners
+not last as long as mechanical valves.
+You'll need to take blood thinners for a time

-Mechanical valves are man-made.
-If you have a mechanical valve, you will need to take
+Mechanical valves.
+These are manmade.
+If you have a mechanical valve, you'll need to take blood thinners

-Talk with your healthcare provider about how to prepare for your upcoming surgery.
+Talk with your healthcare provider about how to get ready for your upcoming surgery.

 Remember the following:

-Try to stop smoking before your operation.
+Try to stop smoking before your surgery.
 Ask your healthcare provider for ways to

-Ask your provider if need to stop taking certain medicines before your surgery.
-Tell
+Ask your provider if you need to stop taking certain medicines before your surgery.

-your healthcare provider if you usually take blood-thinning medicines like warfarin
+Tell your provider if you often take blood-thinning medicines like warfarin or aspirin.

-or aspirin.
-Ask which medicines should be stopped prior to surgery, and when, as well
+Ask which medicines should be stopped before surgery, and when.
+Also ask which medicines

-Tell your healthcare provider about all medicines (prescription and over-the-counter),
+Tell your provider about all other medicines you're taking.
+This includes prescription